Ludwig van Beethoven: Resurgence

 Despite the time occupied by his ongoing legal struggles over Karl, which involved continuing extensive correspondence and lobbying, two events sparked off Beethoven's major composition projects in 1819.
 The first was the announcement of Archduke Rudolf's promotion to Cardinal-Archbishop as Archbishop of Olomouc (now in the Czech Republic), which triggered the Missa solemnis Op.
-123 (1823), intended to be ready for his installation in Olomouc in March 1820.
+123, intended to be ready for his installation in Olomouc in March 1820.
 The other was the invitation by the publisher Antonio Diabelli to 50 Viennese composers, including Beethoven, Franz Schubert, Czerny and the 8-year-old Franz Liszt, to compose a variation each on a theme which he provided.
-Beethoven was spurred to outdo the competition and by mid-1819 had already completed 20 variations of what were to become the 33 Diabelli Variations op.
+Beethoven was spurred to outdo the competition and by mid-1819 had already completed 20 variations of what were to become the 33 Diabelli Variations Op.
 120. Neither of these works was completed for a few years.
 A significant tribute of 1819, however, was Archduke Rudolf's set of 40 piano variations on a theme written for him by Beethoven (WoO 200) and dedicated to the master.
 Beethoven's portrait by Ferdinand Schimon of this year, which was one of the most familiar images of him for the next century, was described by Schindler as, despite its artistic weaknesses, "in the rendering of that particular look, the majestic forehead ... the firmly shut mouth and the chin shaped like a shell, ... truer to nature than any other picture".
 Joseph Karl Stieler also created his own portrait of Beethoven.

-Beethoven's determination over the following years to write the Mass for Rudolf was not motivated by any devout Catholicism.
+Beethoven's determination over the following years to write the Mass for Rudolf was likely not motivated by any devout Catholicism.
 Although he had been born a Catholic, the form of religion as practised at the court in Bonn where he grew up was, in the words of Solomon, "a compromise ideology that permitted a relatively peaceful coexistence between the Church and rationalism".
-Beethoven's Tagebuch (a diary he kept on an occasional basis between 1812 and 1818) shows his interest in a variety of religious philosophies, including those of India, Egypt and the Orient and the writings of the Rig-Veda.
+Beethoven's Tagebuch (a diary he kept on an occasional basis between 1812 and 1818) shows his interest in a variety of religious philosophies, including the Rig-Veda.
 In a letter to Rudolf of July 1821, Beethoven shows his belief in a personal God: "God ... sees into my innermost heart and knows that as a man I perform most conscientiously and on all occasions the duties which Humanity, God, and Nature enjoin upon me."
 On one of the sketches for the Missa solemnis he wrote "Plea for inner and outer peace".
+In this same regard, it is of further interest that when A. C. Kalischer posthumously published a volume on the personal letters of Beethoven, he was advised by the curators of the British Museum's Oriental Department to consult texts by the German-British philologist Max Müller for his translations of the Upanishads, as well as a German book on Indian Philosophy published at Jena in 1816, because "many sentences [were] very similar to those in the Beethoven document".